raspberrypi/documentation/raspbian/updating.md

 ## Running out of space

-When running `sudo apt-get upgrade`, it will show how much data will be downloaded and how much space it will take up on the SD card.
+When running `sudo apt-get dist-upgrade`, it will show how much data will be downloaded and how much space it will take up on the SD card.
 It's worth checking with `df -h` that you have enough disk space free, as unfortunately `apt` will not do this for you.
 Also be aware that downloaded package files (`.deb` files) are kept in `/var/cache/apt/archives`.
 You can remove these in order to free up space with `sudo apt-get clean`.